 This one is a fraction of the price and looks pretty good, too.
 The clasp isn't as intricate as Apple's but it's still comfy and effective, especially considering its much lower price.

 While some might argue that the Woven Nylon band is perfectly presentable, others might be after something that really makes a statement.
 That's where the leather-clad Classic Buckle band comes in.

 Available in multiple colors of leather, Classic Buckle is the obvious choice for those after a more distinguished look.
 Like the Woven Nylon, the fit here is comfortable and adapts to fit your wrist better over time.

 A classy, casual band that won't break the bank

 The Grovemade leather band for Apple Watch makes Apple's wearable look even more like a traditional timepiece.

 Made with American vegetable-tanned leather, the band is said to age gracefully, just like the Apple Watch.
 This is one of the nicer leather bands that we've seen come from companies outside of Apple, and you can see the full collection here.

 An iconic look

 Possibly the most sought-after Apple Watch band, the attention that the Milanese Loop band receives is warranted.

-At the same price as the Classic Buckle, owners can get their feet wet with a cool-to-the-touch stainless steel band that ekes elegance and simplicity in its design.
+At the same price as the Leather Band, owners can get their feet wet with a cool-to-the-touch stainless steel band that ekes elegance and simplicity in its design.